JoinColony/colonyNetwork/docs/_Docs_Tasks.md

 ### Rate
 After the work has been submitted (or the due date has passed), the work rating period begins.

+One large determiner of reputation within a colony is the rating that one has earned for completing tasks within the colony.
+In addition to serving as a quick reference for one's ability and commitment to the shared values of the organization, reputation (combined with token holdings) grant one a portion of the colony's revenue, paid out in rewards.

-Task payouts are determined by work rating, which is rated on the basis of 3 possible outcomes:
+Reputation changes are determined by work rating, which is rated on the basis of 3 possible outcomes:
 * `[1]` **Unsatisfactory**.
 The work done did not meet the expectations established by the manager.
 The worker is *penalized* reputation equal to the native token payout.
 * `[2]` **Satisfactory**.
 The work done met the established expectations.
 Worker is awarded reputation equal to the native token payout.
 * `[3]` **Excellent**.
 The work done exceeded the expectations of the manager.
 Reputation is awarded at 1.5 times the native token payout.